-Direct beneficiaries of the project will include primary education students, but focus support will be given those who are vulnerable (Roma, girls, students disproportionately affected by the closure of schools due to the Covid 19 pandemic).
+Direct beneficiaries of the project will include primary education students, but focus support will be given those who are vulnerable.
 They are expected to benefit from improved learning and physical environment in their schools as well as from better-trained teachers.
 Primary education teachers, school principals and multi-professional support teams will benefit from more efficient professional development and career advancement, teaching aids, and grant program to implement their SIP.

-1.5 Objectives and Scope of the Stakeholder Engagement Plan
+1.4 Objectives and Scope of the Stakeholder Engagement Plan